derbyjs/racer/README.md

   * **Persistent storage** &ndash; Racer uses [ShareDB](https://github.com/share/sharedb) to keep a journal of all data operations, publish operations to multiple frontend servers, and automatically persist documents.
 It currently supports MongoDB, and it can be easily adapted to support other document stores.

-  * **Access control** &ndash; (Under development) Racer will have hooks for access control to protect documents from malicious reads and writes.
+  * **Access control** &ndash; Racer itself does not have hooks for access control to protect documents from malicious reads and writes.
+For adding this functionality, use [share-access](https://github.com/dmapper/share-access).

   * **Solr queries** &ndash; (Under development) A Solr adapter will support updating Solr indices as data change and queries for realtime updated search results.